See full PDF report with graphs at:

 Solar Index Performance

-BNEF forecasts that solar PV will account for 38% of world electricity capacity by 2050, up sharply from the 2019 level of 11% and easily the largest source of electricity generation.
+BNEF forecasts that solar PV will account for 38% of world electricity capacity by 2050, up sharply from the 2019 world level of 11% and easily the largest source of electricity generation.

 “Solar PV becomes the new king of electricity supply and looks set for massive expansion.
 From 2020 to 2030, solar PV grows by an average of 13% per year, meeting almost one-third of electricity demand growth over that period.
 Global solar PV deployment exceeds pre-crisis levels by 2021 and sets new records each year after 2022 thanks to widely available resources, declining costs and policy support in over 130 countries.”